 SNH: A development catalyst for Cameroon

-The National Hydrocarbons Corporation of Cameroon (SNH) is a public company with financial autonomy.
+The National Hydrocarbons Corporation of Cameroon (SNH) is a public industrial and commercial company with financial autonomy.
 It was created on 12th March 1980 and has its head office in Yaoundé.

 SNH has the mission to manage State interests in the oil and gas sector.
 As such:

-- SNH sells the share of national crude oil production accruing to the State on the international market, through contracts, as well as its own share as an investor.
-It also carries out trading activities on behalf of SNH partners, at their request.
+• SNH sells the share of national crude oil production accruing to the State on the international market, through contracts, as well as its own share as an investor.
+It also carries out trading activities on behalf of one of her its partners, at their request.
 The selling prices of Cameroonian crude oil grades are set in relation to Dated Brent, which is the reference crude oil of the London market.
 Depending on market conditions, the prices feature discounts or premiums, which reflect the difference in quality compared to Brent, the cost of transport to target markets, the cyclical demand for this type of crude oil, etc.